MatthieuLeNozach/nbm-demo-fork/README.md

 Data

 Software plan
-Therefore a software could be created and the process is as following :1/ Record a whole night with your microphone2/ Put your recording on your computer3/ Open the software and put your recording on it4/ Process5/ After few times, the software tells you each sequence it found6/ It associates each sequence with a species it it can.
-If not possible it tells you.7/ Therefore your have a table with as many lines as you have sequences and three columns : sequence, species identified and a third one : validation8/ Validation is the most important part : you have the choice either to let it as "not checked", validate it or not.If you validate it, you bring more data to the AI.
-If not, you can correct it by the species you identified9/ You have a submission button that send all your data to the database with is linked a collaborative platform (Trektellen in Europe ? eBird worldwide after having completed your metadata).10/ The database received all your sequencies and store them on Xeno-Canto for example, with an API.
+Therefore a software could be created and the process is as following :

+    1/ Record a whole night with your microphone
+    2/ Put your recording on your computer
+    3/ Open the software and put your recording on it 4/ Process
+    5/ After few times, the software tells you each sequence it found 6/ It associates each sequence with a species it it can.
+If not possible it tells you 7/ Therefore your have a table with as many lines as you have sequences and three columns : sequence, species identified and a third one : validation
+    8/ Validation is the most important part : you have the choice either to let it as "not checked", validate it or not.If you validate it, you bring more data to the AI.
+If not, you can correct it by the species you identified
+    9/ You have a submission button that send all your data to the database with is linked a collaborative platform (Trektellen in Europe ? eBird worldwide after having completed your metadata).
+    10/ The database received all your sequencies and store them on Xeno-Canto for example, with an API.
 Moreover, it learns more and more how to recognize species.

 Other plan

-1/ Recorders cartography

-As Trektellen does, we could imagine a cover from all recorders :
+1/ Recorders cartography.
+As Trektellen does, we could imagine a cover from all recorders